mysociety/alaveteli/docs/running/admin_manual.md

 * 3 requests to redact personal information
 * 2 requests to redact defamatory information

-## Types of user interaction
+## User support

-There follows a breakdown of the most common kinds of user interaction.
+There follows a breakdown of the most common kinds of user support.
 It's intended for use as a guide to the kind of policies and training that a support team might need to develop.